AdamCottrill/ticket_tracker/README.rst

 Rebuilding the Distributable App.
 ---------------------------------

-Ticket Tracker was built as a standard applicaiton can be rebuilt for distrubition following the instructions found here:
+Ticket Tracker was built as a standard application can be rebuilt for distribution following the instructions found here:

 https://docs.djangoproject.com/en/2.2/intro/reusable-apps/